 Chris Baines trained as a landscape architect.
-He is one of the UK’s leading independent environmentalists and an award winning writer and broadcaster.
-He is best known as a champion of nature in cities and of wildlife gardening.
+He is one of the UK’s leading independent environmentalists and an award-winning writer and broadcaster.
+He is best known as a champion of urban nature and wildlife gardening.
 He is self-employed and works as an adviser to central and local government and to a number of corporate clients in the water, financial management and urban regeneration industries.

-Chris Baines currently chairs the stakeholder advisory panels for ecological mitigation of the Thames Tideway Tunnel and the National Grid’s Visual Impact Provision.
-He also advises developer Lendlease on green infrastructure aspects of urban regeneration in the elephant and Castle.
-He is an adviser to the international Green Pilgrimage Network and he chairs the Wyre Forest Landscape Partnership in the West Midlands.
+Chris currently chairs the stakeholder advisory panels for ecological mitigation of the Thames Tideway Tunnel and the National Grid’s Visual Impact Provision.
+He also advises developer Lendlease on green infrastructure aspects of urban regeneration in Elephant and Castle.
+He is an adviser to the International Green Pilgrimage Network and chairs the Wyre Forest Landscape Partnership in the West Midlands.

 Chris is Honorary President of the Thames Estuary Partnership, the Essex Wildlife Trust and the Sustainable Building Association (AECB), a Vice President of the Royal Society of Wildlife Trusts and an Honorary Fellow of the Chartered Institute of Water and Environmental Management.